 To learn more about password management software, see the tutorial below:

-Changing Your Password Inside WordPress
+How To Change Your Password Inside WP

 Note: Use the WordPress password strength meter to help you come up with a strong password.

 Click Update Profile after you have entered your new details to update your password settings.

 What If I Can’t Remember My Username And Password?